-where $E=mv'^2/2=mc^2\beta^2/2$ is the kinetic energy of impacting particles in the spacecraft frame. \end{widetext} Note that the particle impact KE is dominated by the spacecraft speed and not the particle speed in the ISM reference frame.
-The spacecraft sees a nearly mono-energetic impact for a given species as the ISM speeds are much smaller than the spacecraft speed.
+\end{widetext} Note that the particle impact kinetic energy is dominated by the spacecraft speed and not the particle speed in the ISM reference frame.
+Therefore, the spacecraft sees nearly mono-energetic impacts for a given species, as the ISM speeds are much smaller than the spacecraft speed.
 However, the angular distribution function is highly peaked in the forward direction, near $\theta=0$.
 This allows the possibility of a slightly raised edge shield to block the boosted ISM (like a rain guard on a car).
-For example, in the above analysis $E/kT = 2.9\times10^7$ for 19 MeV protons and $1.5\times10^4$ for 10 keV electrons assuming a spacecraft $\beta=0.2$ and $T=7500$ K for the ISM with protons peaked at about $10^{-4}$ radians.
+For example, in the above analysis, $E/kT = 2.9\times10^7$ for 19 MeV protons and $1.5\times10^4$ for 10 keV electrons, assuming a spacecraft $\beta=0.2$ and $T=7500$ K for the ISM with protons, and the angular distribution peaks at about $10^{-4}$ radians.